NFPA 1901

 NFPA 1901, the Standard for Automotive Fire Apparatus, is published by the National Fire Protection Association to outline the standard for firefighting apparatus.
 The listing sets minimum standards for mechanical, cosmetic, lighting, and all equipment to be included with fire apparatus to be standards compliant in the United States.
-Current version of 1901 is 2016 edition.
+The final edition of NFPA 1901 was the 2016 Edition.
+In 2020, the National Fire Protection Association started a consolidation of standards, which included combining NFPA 1901 into a new standard NFPA 1900, that encompassed aviation and motor vehicles for firefighting purposes and motor vehicle ambulances.

 As described by National Fire Protection Association: "NFPA 1901 defines the requirements for new automotive fire apparatus designed to be used under emergency conditions for transporting personnel and equipment, and to support the suppression of fires and mitigation of other hazardous situations.
 This Standard covers everything from pumpers to aerial fire apparatus to special service apparatus, such as rescue vehicles and haz-mat vehicles, as well as quints and mobile foam apparatus."